Explaining higher-order correlations between elliptic and triangular flow: Relations between cumulants of different orders

 Similarly, using Eqs.~(\ref{leadingorder}) and (\ref{leadingorder10}), we predict:

 This could easily be checked experimentally, as increasing the order in $v_2$ does not significantly increase errors.

-Eqs.~(\ref{ratios0}) and (\ref{ratios2}) are rigorous mathematical results to leading order in ${\cal V}$.
+Equations~(\ref{ratios0}) and (\ref{ratios2}) are rigorous mathematical results to leading order in ${\cal F}$.
 They generalize the well-known identities $v_2\{4\}=v_2\{6\}=v_2\{8\}$ (Appendix~\ref{s:v2cumulants}) to mixed cumulants.
-We therefore expect that their accuracy is comparable, at the percent level in Pb+Pb collisions at LHC energies~\cite{CMS:2017glf,ALICE:2018rtz,CMS:2023bvg}.
-The discrepancy between our prediction and data is an order of magnitude larger than expected in Fig.~\ref{fig:ratios}.
-We predict that agreement will be much improved if the analysis is repeated with finer centrality bins.
+We therefore expect that their accuracy is comparable, at the percent level in Pb+Pb collisions at LHC energies~\cite{CMS:2017glf,ALICE:2018rtz,CMS:2023bvg}, provided that the analysis is carried out in fine centrality bins.\footnote{The intrinsic centrality resolution at the LHC is of order 2\% \cite{Das:2017ned}.
+This is the typical order of magnitude of the optimal width of the centrality binning.}

 Another similar relation can be derived using Eq.~(\ref{MHC22int}).
-Even though the two terms in the right-hand side are both of order ${\cal V}^6$, we have shown in a previous paper that the kurtosis $c_{1111}$ is significantly smaller in practice, except for central collisions~\cite{Alqahtani:2025wan}.
-The physical interpretation is that $\bar V_2$ is larger than $\sigma_{v_n}$ above 5\% centrality~\cite{Roubertie:2025qps}.
-Neglecting $c_{0011}$, we obtain:
+Above 5\% centrality, elliptic flow in the reaction plane dominates over flow fluctuations~\cite{Roubertie:2025qps}, that is, $\bar V_2> {\cal F}$.
+This implies that the kurtosis $c_{1111}$ is smaller than the first term~\cite{Alqahtani:2025wan}.
+Neglecting $c_{1111}$, one obtains:

-This prediction is also in fair agreement with data, as shown in Fig.~\ref{fig:ratios}.
-The experimental ratio is again systematically smaller than our prediction in absolute magnitude.
+This prediction is also in good agreement with data, as shown in Fig.~\ref{fig:ratios}.
+Eqs.~(\ref{ratios0}), (\ref{ratios2}), and (\ref{ratios1}) show that as one increases $m$, the change in $MHC(v_2^{2m},v_3^2)$ is solely determined by the mean elliptic flow in the reaction plane $\bar V_2\simeq v_2\{4\}$.
+This property also holds for higher orders in $v_3$, which we now study.

 We now move on to the cumulants involving $v_3^4$, third and fourth lines of Eq.~(\ref{leadingorder}).
 They involve the mixed skewness $c_{0111}$, and also new, higher-order cumulants: a mixed ``superskewness''~\cite{CMS:2023bvg} $c_{0122}$ and superkurtosis $c_{1122}$, which are cumulants of order 5 and 6 respectively.
-In the same way as we have neglected the kurtosis $c_{1111}$ relative to the mixed skewness $c_{0111}$ in Eq.~(\ref{MHC22int}), we neglect the superkurtosis $c_{1122}$ and only keep the terms involving $c_{0122}$.
-We then eliminate $c_{0122}$ through a linear combination, and we obtain:
+The superkurtosis is of order ${\cal F}^{10}$ and we neglect it with respect to the contribution of the superskewness, of order $\bar V_2^2{\cal F}^8$.
+In addition, we again neglect the contribution of the kurtosis $c_{1111}$ relative to that of the mixed skewness $c_{0111}$ in Eq.~(\ref{MHC22int}).
+We finally eliminate $c_{0122}$ through a linear combination, and we obtain:

-Comparison with ALICE data is displayed in Fig.~\ref{fig:ratios2}.
-The agreement with our prediction is much worse than in Fig.~\ref{fig:ratios}.
-As in Fig.~\ref{fig:ratios}, the ratio is smaller than our prediction in absolute magnitude.
-It decreases monotonically as a function of centrality, unlike the ratios in Fig.~\ref{fig:ratios}.
-Our prediction is quantitatively wrong, but its order of magnitude is correct, which is a non-trivial achievement given the simplicity of our approach.
+Comparison with experimental data is displayed in Fig.~\ref{fig:ratios2}.
+Our prediction agrees well with CMS data, not with ALICE data.

 Another similar relation can be predicted using the cumulant of order $10$ in Eq.~(\ref{leadingorder10}), which is not yet measured:

 The advantage over Eq.~(\ref{ratios3}) is one need not neglect $c_{1111}$ and $c_{1122}$, which do not enter the leading-order expressions of the cumulants involved in Eq.~(\ref{ratios5}).
 Like Eqs.~(\ref{ratios0}) and (\ref{ratios2}), Eq.~(\ref{ratios5}) is a rigorous leading-order result, and we expect that it should be fairly accurate with a fine centrality binning.